 - Completion of at least 1 academic year of full-time study in the U.S. (a fall and spring semester)

-- Student is enrolled in final semester of study or, if a graduate student, has completed all degree requirements except for dissertation, thesis, or equivalent
+- Enrollment in final semester of study or, if a graduate student, completion of all degree requirements except for dissertation, thesis, or equivalent

-- Any authorized Curricular Practical Training (CPT) has not exceeded 12 months in aggregate and student has not used 12 months of full-time pre-completion OPT
+- Full-time Curricular Practical Training (CPT) authorization has not exceeded 12 months full-time (in aggregate) and student has not used 12 months of full-time, pre-completion OPT

 - USCIS must receive application (with the new I-20 showing the CGE advisor’s recommendation) no later than 60 days after graduation.